Skeleton of isometric Tensor Network States for Abelian String-Net Models: E. Concrete definition of the path in Fig. 3

 Compared to the standard isometry condition of isoTNS, this equation features an additional constraint $\delta_{bc}$ which links the two outgoing legs; as a state built up from these tensors always fulfills this closed-loop condition, this does not affect the contraction properties or quantum circuit description of the normalized double-line tensors.
 It is further possible to lift the isometry in the subspace given by this projector to the whole target space; this extended tensor then fulfills the standard isoTNS condition~\cite{soejima_isometric2020}.

 As discussed in the main text and Section B, the virtual symmetries fix the weights of virtual configurations which correspond to the same physical configurations.
 The double-line tensors can therefore be mapped to the local update rule of a stochastic process.
 Here, the rule of the stochastic brickwork automaton visualized in \fig{fig:Mapping} is given by $p(\mu \nu\vert \sigma \rho) = \vert A_{acd^\prime b^\prime} (g)\vert^2$, where the two sites in states $\sigma$ and $\rho$ are changed to $\mu$ and $\nu$, respectively.
 These states correspond to the physical domain walls of the double-line tensor as given by $\sigma = (a -b) \; \text{mod} \; 2$, $\rho = (c - d) \; \text{mod} \; 2$, $\mu = (a^\prime -b^\prime) \; \text{mod} \; 2$, $\nu = (c^\prime -d^\prime) \; \text{mod} \; 2$.
-This mapping is agnostic about the sign of $g$; for $g \neq 0$, this corresponds to a generic stochastic automaton without any conservation law, which features exclusively exponentially decaying correlations.
-For $g= 0$, two otherwise possible updates vanish as $p(10\vert01)=p(01\vert10)=0$; therefore, the local quantity $q = \sigma - \rho$ is conserved.
+This mapping is agnostic about the sign of $g$; this corresponds to a stochastic automaton with conservation of parity $P_{2} = (a+b) \; \text{mod} \; 2$, which features exclusively exponentially decaying correlations away from the point $g = 0$.
+At $g= 0$, two otherwise possible updates vanish as $p(10\vert01)=p(01\vert10)=0$; therefore, the local quantity $q = \sigma - \rho$ is conserved.
 Accordingly, the globally conserved quantity $Q = \sum_j q_j$ can be described using hydrodynamics and leads to algebraically decaying correlations in the time direction at the phase transition point.
 This transition can serve as a simple stand-in for phase transitions between string-net models with different topological order whose ground state wavefunctions differ in the complex phases of the amplitudes of the loop configurations; by tuning all amplitudes which are different between the two states to zero and having them re-appear with the new phase while staying in the plumbed isoTNS manifold, a direct transition can be realized.